mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 More precisely, I am working on developing rigorous inference methods for survey sampling, particularly in the presence of nonresponse.
 To address complex estimation problems, I rely on tools from statistical learning and aim to study the theoretical properties of the resulting procedures.
 A central focus of this work is on high-dimensional settings, where the number of auxiliary variables is non-negligible relative to the sample size.

-See the [Publication](https://mehdidagdoug.github.io/publications/) page for details about my publications.
+Please visit the [Publications](https://mehdidagdoug.github.io/publications/) webpage for details.

 ## Teaching